Sunflower Sea Star

 5.75 Billion Sunflower Sea Stars—Gone

-There is a remarkable picture of an underwater rock in Washington State carpeted with hundreds of velvety sunflower sea stars.
+There is a remarkable picture of an underwater rock carpeted with hundreds of velvety sunflower sea stars.
 The date is October 9th 2013.
 A follow-up photograph taken of the same rock on October 29th shows completely barren rock.
-The sea star are gone.
+The sea stars are gone.
 They have melted away.

-From the Aleutian Islands to Baja California, sea star of all kinds developed white lesions and, literally, melted away within hours as the sea star wasting disease spread through the ocean water through the new year of 2014.
-It was later determined to be a densovirus, a subset of parvoviruses, a group among the over ten million viruses found in a drop of surface ocean water.
-All sea star along the coast, billions of armed organisms, vanished.
-But the sunflower sea stars, whose populations were previously robust—as one diver said, like seeing robins in the neighborhood—were hit particularly hard.
-The ochre and bat stars have recovered in many places, but in Oregon and California the sunflower sea star is still missing.
-In February 2023, a diver off Fort Bragg, CA spotted a single, mature, sunflower sea star off the coast, clinging to its rock, in 30 feet of water.
-The video he took went viral on the internet: a Pycnopodia on the north coast!
+From the Aleutian Islands to Baja California, sea stars of all kinds developed white lesions and, literally, melted away within hours as the sea star wasting disease spread through the ocean water in the new year of 2014.
+Billions of armed organisms, vanished.
+The sunflower sea stars, whose populations were previously robust—as one diver said, like seeing robins in the neighborhood, were hit particularly hard.
+The ochre and bat stars have recovered quickly.
+Over a decade later, it has been determined that a variant of a relatively common bacterium, Vibrio, specifically Vibrio pectenicida, is the culprit causing Pycnopodia’s body to melt away.
+In June 2024, a juvenile sunflower star was spotted in the tidepools along the Mendocino headlands.
+The photograph of the tiny multi-armed star went viral on the internet.
+A Pycnopodia on the North Coast!
 Farther north, however, recovery seems in progress.
-In spring 2023 seventy wild Pycnopodia were found off Whidbey Island in Puget Sound, and sunflower sea stars are not uncommon to find in northern BC waters or in Alaska.
-Hopefully the recovery will continue south into Oregon and California waters.
+Sunflower sea stars are not uncommon to find in northern BC waters or in Alaska, but as functioning elements in the bull kelp forest ecology below Vancouver Island, they are gone.

 How Old is this Sea Star?

-Like seaweeds and kelp, sea stars do not have a calcified shell to fossilize, so like seaweeds, they are not included in the archaeological record.
+Like seaweeds and kelp, starfish do not have a calcified shell to fossilize, so like seaweeds, they are not included in the archaeological record.
 Also, it is virtually impossible to tell a sea star’s age.
 It is thought that sunflower sea stars can live to be 20–65 years old.

 A Perfect Storm

 The years 2014–16 mark a confluence of events that affected the bull kelp forests so drastically that we can use this point along a timeline to demarcate a before and after in terms of bull kelp health.
-The sea star wasting disease was accompanied by an ocean heat wave—an intensely warm “blob” of ocean water that raised the temperature in the open Pacific off of North America by almost 2.5 degrees C. This warm blob was exacerbated by the periodic ocean warming of an El Niño cycle in 2015–2016.
+The Sea Star Wasting Disease was accompanied by an ocean heat wave—an intensely warm “blob” of ocean water that raised the temperature in the open Pacific off of North America by almost 2.5 degrees C. This warm blob was exacerbated by the periodic ocean warming of an El Niño cycle in 2015–2016.
 Bull kelp needs cold nutrient-rich oceans to thrive.
 The nutrient-poor, warmer water of the blob, combined with the intense grazing of the exploding urchin population created a “perfect storm” of stressors on the kelp.
-Very quickly the bull kelp was mown down by the urchin hordes, so that the historic bio-diverse kelp beds of Sonoma and Mendocino Counties quickly were reduced to impoverished urchin barrens.
+Very quickly the bull kelp was mown down by the urchin hordes, so that the historic bio-diverse kelp beds of Sonoma and Mendocino Counties were reduced to impoverished urchin barrens.
 A year or so later the same shift was seen by divers to the north along the Oregon Coast at Port Orford.
-To the south in Monterey, even with sea otter in the mix, patches of kelp forest were devastated by urchin grazing as well.
+To the south in Monterey, even with sea otter in the mix, patches of kelp forest were devastated by urchin grazing.

 Can sunflower sea stars be raised in a tank?